mchacki/demo-marvel-hero-universe/README.md

     $ foxx-manager install marvel-universe /superheroes

 3. Then download the download the [data files](https://github.com/triAGENS/ArangoDB-Data/tree/master/Graphs/Marvel%20Universe) (not included here).
 The repo is quite large, note that you only need the files in the "Marvel Universe" directory.
-Use the import.sh script to load the data into ArangoDB.
+Use the import.sh script in the "Marvel Universe" directory to load the data into ArangoDB.

 4. The App gets mounted to '/superheroes'.
 Point your browser to `http://localhost:8529/superheroes/` to run the application.